patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/about/about.md

 <img src="./img/sparkline-card.png" alt="Sparkline on a card" width="482"/>

 ## Brush and zoom
-The brush and zoom properties allow for magnification of an area, bar, line or stack chart.
+The brush and zoom properties allow for magnification of an area, bar, line, or stack chart.
 If desired, more advanced features can be added through [Victory](https://formidable.com/open-source/victory/guides/brush-and-zoom/).

 ### Example

 <img src="./img/brush-and-zoom.png" alt="Brush and zoom" />

-1. **Window:** Click and drag to create a window around the section of the chart that you want to zoom in on
+1. **Window:** Click and drag to create a window around the section of the chart that you want to zoom in on.
 2. **Magnified chart:** The portion selected will appear above the full chart view.

 ## Interactive chart legends
-For charts that have more than one data set graphed, interactive legends can be used to highlight or isolate certain data sets.
-This would work well for [line](#line-chart), [area](#area-chart), or [stacked](#stacked-bar-charts) type of charts where overlap of data sets could occur.
+For charts that graph more than one data set, use interactive legends to highlight or isolate certain data sets.
+This would work well for [line](#line-chart), [area](#area-chart), or [stacked](#stacked-bar-charts) charts, where data sets can overlap.

 ### Example
 On hover
 <img src="./img/interactive-legend-hover.png" alt="Interactive legend on hover" />

-1. **Legend:** When a user hovers over a legend label, all the other legend labels’ opacity are lowered.
+1. **Legend:** When a user hovers over a legend label, opacity lowers for all other legend labels.
-2. **Chart:** The corresponding data of the hovered legend item, would be highlighted by having the other data sets’ opacity lowered.
+2. **Chart:** Data corresponding to the hovered legend label is highlighted since opacity lowers for all other data sets, too.

 On click
 <img src="./img/interactive-legend-hide.png" alt="Interactive legend hidden" />

-1. **Legend:** When a user clicks on a legend label, it becomes disabled and the color swatch would be replaced with an eye-slashed icon.
+1. **Legend:** When a user clicks on a legend label, it becomes disabled and the color swatch is replaced with an eye-slashed icon.
-2. **Chart:** The corresponding data would be made hidden from view.
+2. **Chart:** Data corresponding to the clicked legend label is hidden from view.